Case No. 4:17-CV-00001

 Class Counsel will answer any questions the Court may have regarding the Settlement.
 However, if you send in a written objection, you must attend the Fairness Hearing to discuss your objection at your own expense.
 If you mailed your written objection on time, the Court will consider it.Back To Top

 The Notice and this website summarize the proposed Settlement.
 More details are in the Settlement Agreement.
-You can view a copy of the Settlement Agreement and other related documents, including the Claim Form, on the Documents page.
+You can view a copy of the Settlement Agreement and other related documents on the Documents page.
 You may also write to the Settlement Administrator with questions to Cone v.
 Vortens™ Settlement Administrator, P.O.
 Box 4290, Portland, OR 97208-4290.
 If you have questions for Class Counsel, you may contact them at the address listed above in FAQ 13.
 You may also get advice and guidance from your own private attorney at your own expense.

 Please do not write or telephone the Court, Vortens™, Porcelana or any Porcelana sales representative or agent for information about the Settlement or this Lawsuit.Back To Top